f4pga/prjxray/docs/db_dev_process/newpart.rst

-Follow the Project X-Ray developer setup instructions in the `documentation <https://symbiflow.readthedocs.io/en/latest/prjxray/docs/db_dev_process/readme.html>`__, up through Step 7, Option 1.
-That is, source the ``./download-latest-db.sh`` script.
+Follow the Project X-Ray developer setup instructions in the `documentation <https://symbiflow.readthedocs.io/en/latest/prjxray/docs/db_dev_process/readme.html>`__, up through Step 7 and choose Option 1 (invoke the ``./download-latest-db.sh`` script).
 This script will clone the official prjxray-db database under ``database/``.
 The following steps will make changes under this directory.
 You may want to put these changes on your own fork of ``prjxray-db`` for testing.
 This is explained at the end,